-To add an additional family member to WOD classes (including CF Light), we will convert the membership to our Family membership of $295/month.
+To add an additional family member to WOD classes (including first month beginner program), we will convert the membership to our Couples Unlimited membership of $300/month.

 To add a child to our Kids classes, we charge $50 for the 1st child and $35 for each after.

 Yes!
 We regularly schedule “Bring a Friend” days for our WODs.
 This would be a great opportunity to ask your friend to come check out CrossFit.
 Alternatively, we offer FREE Community workouts every Thursday at 6:30pm (Arvada and Broomfield locations), and Saturdays at 9:00am (Arvada), and 10:15am (Broomfield).
 Check out our blog for upcoming “Bring a Friend” days.